DigiScore/neoscore/doc/western/staff.rst

 Key Signatures
 --------------

 Cosmetic standard key signatures are supported out of the box.
-Like clefs, they are automatically drawn once were placed and then at every subsequent line until canceled by another.
+Like clefs, they are automatically drawn once where placed and then at every subsequent line until canceled by another.
 Initial signatures should also be placed at ``ZERO``.

 .. rendered-example::